 If your computer has a depleted battery, these are some of the signs you are going to experience:

-- Incorrect time and date:- this is a sign you are going to see every time you power on your computer.
+- Incorrect Time and Date.
+This is a sign you are going to see every time you power on your computer.
 You will be forced to set the date and time but the moment you turn off your PC, it forgets all the settings.
 So you will start wondering if your computer is becoming senile.
-So to avoid that hectic work of setting the date and time every now and then, the best thing is to replace your CMOS battery.
+To avoid that hectic work of setting the date and time now and then, the best thing is to replace your CMOS battery.

 - The computer can misbehave for instance it can fail to boot completely.